hardyek/mahgym/core/README.md

 ### /engine

-Fundamental implementation of the Mahjong game logic and [Hong Kong] scoring system.
+Fundamental implementation of the Mahjong game logic and [Hong gong] scoring system.

 ### /interface